Sandrocamargo/publications/rbc25a/readme.md

 This paper was published in Revista Brasileira de Cancerologia, Volume X, Issue Y, available at [link](https://rbc.inca.gov.br/).

-This supplementary material provides the database used, detailed results, and the collaboration network figures.
+This supplementary material provides the data used and detailed results.

 ## Table of Contents